info and feel free to read his story below as well!

 I had 2 choices at this point.
 I could give up and go back to a JOB and live paycheck to paycheck, or I could FOCUS on our REAL business and not chase the quick dollar like we did in 2008…

 Well we focused and I’m sure glad we did because 2012 was the best year in our business!
-It was the first year we cleared 100k in income… Then in 2013 we cleared $250k in income & on pace to trippling that in 2014!
+It was the first year we cleared 100k in income… Then in 2013 we cleared $250k in income & it continues to grow each year!

 The best part about that income is it’s based on my team succeeding just as much as it is my own efforts!
 So everything is paying off and our team is even seeing BIG results!
 I love it!